Battle of Banjo

 During the Battle of Banjo or Battle of Banyo, British forces besieged German forces entrenched on the Banjo mountain from 4 to 6 November 1915 during the Kamerun campaign of the First World War.
 By 6 November much of the German force had deserted, while the rest surrendered.
-This led to an Allies and marked the breakdown of German resistance in northern Kamerun.
+This led to an Entente victory, and marked the breakdown of German resistance in northern Kamerun.

 Background

 Following the outbreak of war between Britain and Germany in the summer of 1914, British forces in neighboring Nigeria mounted an attack on the German forts at Garua in northern Kamerun.
 After failing to take the forts and suffering heavy casualties at the First Battle of Garua, British forces in the border regions adopted a defensive strategy.
 The German commander at Garua, Von Crailsheim gained confidence and mounted a raid across the border which was repulsed at the Battle of Gurin in April 1915.
 Following the German defeat, Captain Adolf Schipper led the wounded German soldiers to the fort at Banjo to the south.
 The German raid stimulated retaliation from the British commander in the area, Hugh Cunliffe who went on to finally capture the forts at Garua at the Second Battle of Garua.
 In July, Cunliffe went on to win the Battle of Ngaundere further south.
 Due to heavy rains however, Cunliffe chose to take part in the Siege of Mora instead of making an advance southward to the German base at Jaunde (today Yaoundé).

 Because of an improvement in weather conditions, Cunliffe resumed his push south in October.
 On 22 October, the town of Bamenda was occupied by Cunliffe's forces.
 British forces occupied the village Banjo on 24 October.
 On 3 November the column occupied the town of Tibati, approximately 90 kilometers southwest of Ngaundere.
 The German fort on a hill near the town of Banjo was near to the border with Nigeria and was the last German stronghold in northern Kamerun that stood between Cunliffe and Jaunde.
 The fort was situated atop a mountain with steep slopes but a relatively flat summit.
 A number of boulders were located on the slopes of the mountain.
 In preparation for the battle, German forces built approximately 300 sangars between these boulders and constructed numerous entrenchments on the slopes of the hill.
 Under the command of Captain Adolf Schipper, the fort had prepared itself for a long siege like the ones seen at Mora and Garua.
 Before the battle took place, the garrison had even prepared the top of the mountain for agricultural cultivation.
 By October 1915 the fort was protected by 23 European officers and approximately 200 native Askaris.